 - (1) Tasmania Police has a pro-intervention policy in relation to family violence.
 Where members reasonably suspect that family violence has been, or is likely to be committed they will ensure the safety of the victim and any affected children. - (2) Tasmania Police will hold offenders accountable for their actions.
-Where substantive charges are identified and there is sufficient evidence to proceed, offenders should be arrested and prosecuted.
+Where substantive charges are identified and there is sufficient evidence to proceed, offenders should be arrested and prosecuted. - (3) If an offender is charged with an indictable family violence offence, the Office of the Director of Public Prosecutions (DPP) should be provided with electronic notification of charges laid within 4 working days, using the 'DPP Notification of Persons Charged' template (and contained instructions) found within the Criminal Investigation Section of the Microsoft Word Templates.

-ALL MEMBERS SHALL COMPLY WITH THE REQUIREMENTS OF THE FAMILY VIOLENCE MANUAL
+ALL MEMBERS SHALL COMPLY WITH THE REQUIREMENTS OF THE FAMILY VIOLENCE MANUAL.